mattbrendzel/simple-mvc/README.md

   - [x]   Finish making controllers abstract, so that all non-universal code lives in each specific controller file.

-  - [ ]   Parse nested URLs so that nested views can be rendered.

   - [x]   Handle requests for CSS and JavaScript files.

   - [ ]   Handle requests for images and favicons.

   - [ ]   Serve up error pages in the event of an error.

+  - [ ]   Serve up a default landing page for the application root if one is not configured.

 </details>